priyarao1995/Web_Application_Priya/README.md

 Run Instructions
 ------------------
-As regards steps to running the project by other users :
+steps to running the project by other users :

 Clone the project